awslabs/aws-sdk-ios-samples/README.md

 Version 1 of the AWS Mobile SDK for iOS is deprecated as of September 29, 2014.
 If you are building new apps, we recommend you use Version 2.

 To find the samples for Version 1 of the AWS Mobile SDK for iOS, select the [v1 branch](https://github.com/awslabs/aws-sdk-ios-samples/tree/v1).

+To find the samples for Swift 2.3 Version 2 of the AWS Mobile SDK for iOS, select the [swift2.3 branch](https://github.com/awslabs/aws-sdk-ios-samples/tree/swift2.3).